sefanja/ommi/README.md

 Run `grunt` for building and `grunt serve` for preview.
 The result of the build will placed in the `dist` folder, ready for deployment.

-A note for further development...
+## A few remarks

 This project merely served the puprpose of testing human-computer interaction, so you may expect to encounter a fair amount of quick-and-dirty code.
 My advise would be to refactor the code before continuing on this project.

-## API

-The idea is that data should be retrieved from their respective concern systems, while this web application only contains user interface logic.
-We therefore used static json files to emulate the API of a concern system.
+One of the ideas behind this project is that data should be retrieved from their respective concern systems (especially the publications), while this web application only contains user interface logic.
+We therefore used static json files to emulate the APIs of back-end concern systems.

 ## Toolset used